Eddy-Yeung/Eddy-Yeung.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a Postdoctoral Research Fellow in the [Department of Politics & International Relations](https://www.politics.ox.ac.uk) and an Associate Member in [Nuffield College](https://www.nuffield.ox.ac.uk) at the [University of Oxford](https://www.ox.ac.uk).
+I am a Postdoctoral Researcher in the [Department of Politics & International Relations](https://www.politics.ox.ac.uk) and an Associate Member in [Nuffield College](https://www.nuffield.ox.ac.uk) at the [University of Oxford](https://www.ox.ac.uk).
 I am also an Emerging Scholar at the [Harry Frank Guggenheim Foundation](https://www.hfg.org).
 In Fall 2026, I will join the [Bush School of Government & Public Service](https://bush.tamu.edu) at [Texas A&M University](https://www.tamu.edu) as Assistant Professor of Political Science.

 My [research](https://eddy-yeung.github.io/research) examines how political communication, elite strategy, and psychology shape **democratic legitimacy** under autocracy and the dynamics of **conflict escalation and deescalation**, with a focus on East Asia, the United States, and their interactions.
 Uniting my body of scholarship is a broader interest in how elites and mass publics influence one another in the political system, both domestic and international.